Shraddha-Hosatti/defi/README.md

 npm run test
 ```

+## Backend

-### Update Smart Contract address in config (get this from the ganache gui or console output)
+### Update Smart Contract address in config/development.js (get this from the ganache gui or console output)

 config.smartContractAddress.p2pToken